Krishna-S-27/Elevate_Labs_Projects/README.md

 This repository contains two end-to-end AI-powered applications that demonstrate the integration of Artificial Intelligence, Backend APIs, Frontend Dashboards, and Cloud Deployment.

-For better understanding go through the project folder
+For better understanding go through the project folder seperately.

 ## 📌 Projects Overview.